thoughtram/blog/_posts/2015-06-25-styling-angular-2-components.md

 ## Component inline styles

-The easiest way to add styles to a component is taking advantage of the `@View` decorators that allow us to define component inline styles.
+The easiest way to add styles to a component is taking advantage of the `@Component` decorators that allow us to define component inline styles.
 All we need to do is to add a `styles` property to the decorator and define the styles.
 To see what that looks like, here's a snippet of our zippy component that we've built a while ago.

 {% highlight js %}
 @Component({
   selector: 'zippy',
-  properties: ['title']
+  properties: ['title'],
-})
-@View({
   templateUrl: 'zippy.html',
   styles: [`
     .zippy {